David Habben: Flow

 David Habben: Flow at the Kimball Art Center will unite the artist’s two creative modes—the personal one within the pages of his sketchbooks, and the collaborative one of his Be Somewhere series.
 Here, the abstract compositions of Be Somewhere—work that documents time, place and energy—become the base for a new story, oftentimes with the wit and humor that is characteristic of his sketches.

-Join us on Friday, December 15, for a unique performance in which Habben will be joined by dancers from the Duhaime Movement Project, and University of Utah faculty musician, Mike Wall.
+Join us on Friday, December 15, for a unique performance in which Habben will be joined by dancers from the Duhaime Movement Project.
 While watching them perform, Habben will create a new large-scale painting.
 This newly-created piece will be presented alongside Habben’s original sketchbooks and captivating compositions that bring these two worlds together.
 Please RSVP here.

 David “HABBENINK” Habben is an award-winning artist and illustrator based in Salt Lake City, Utah.
 In addition to his fine art practice, his work can be found in everything from children’s books to editorial illustrations for The Wall Street Journal, as well as public murals, advertising campaigns and even snowboards for Rossignol.
 Habben received his BFA in Illustration from Brigham Young University in 2006 and his MFA in Studio Art from the University of Utah in 2017.
 This year, his work was a winning entry for Creative Quarterly Issue 49 in Illustration and his characters now fill the pages of his two newly-published coloring books from Page Street Publishing, The Search for the Lightbulb Burglar and The Explorer’s Journey.